 - 4.7.11 Market value of the affordable housing contribution (minimum 5% -10% of new residential Gross Floor Area) will be assessed by an independent certified practising valuer who is experienced in valuing land in New South Wales (and who is acceptable to Council).
-All costs of the independent valuer in carrying out such a valuation will be borne by the developed proponent. - 4.7.12 If proceed in-kind, the affordable housing should be a 'no cost' to Council and be rovided in proetuity. - The tal value of the affordable housing be deducted from the dollar value of the contributions to be made in a hing Agreement. - towards affordable housing as part of a Planning Agreement where the dollar value of the contributions in the Planning Agreement is either less than the value of a single unit or less than the affordable
+All costs of the independent valuer in carrying out such a valuation will be borne by the developer/proponent. - 4.7.12 If provided in-kind, the affordable housing should be at 'no cost' to Council and be provided in perpetuity. - 4.7.13 The total value of the affordable housing will be deducted from the dollar value of the contributions to be made in a Planning Agreement. - 4.7.14 Council will accept monetary contributions towards affordable housing as part of a Planning Agreement where the dollar value of the contributions in the Planning Agreement is either less than the value of a single unit or less than the affordable housing contributions sought.

-- housing contributions sought. - 4.7.15 Affordable housing stock must be universally accessible. - 4.7.16 The make-up of dwelling sizes dedicated to Council as affordable housing must reflect the mix of dwelling sizes present in the overall development, though ensuring a diversity of household sizes and types are provided.
+- 4.7.15 Affordable housing stock must be universally accessible. - 4.7.16 The make-up of dwelling sizes dedicated to Council as affordable housing must reflect the mix of dwelling sizes present in the overall development, though ensuring a diversity of household sizes and types are provided.